battlecode/battlecode21/EMAILS.md

 Move this file to your Athena locker; you can use `scp` for this (example [here](https://unix.stackexchange.com/questions/106480/how-to-copy-files-from-one-machine-to-another-using-ssh)).

 Finally run mmblanche!
 For example, `mmblanche [mailman-list-name] -al [path/to/file]`.
-Likely you'll want to use `-addlist`, as it simply adds any emails in the file to the list, skips over duplicates for you, and doesn't delete anything otherwise.
+Likely you'll want to use `-al`, as it simply adds any emails in the file to the list, skips over duplicates for you, and doesn't delete anything otherwise.

+You'll be prompted for the list admin password; find this somehow.
+You may wanna use the `-S` setting too, which will save admin passwords so you don't have to keep typing them.

 ### Sending to a list

-If the set of emails you're trying to reach is continually growing (e.g. if you're messaging )
+If the set of emails you're trying to reach is continually growing (e.g. if you're messaging a large interest list through a  gsheet that a keeps growing), then you'll probably want to update the lists first.
+Follow the instructions in the above section.

 BCC EVERYTHING